Background image for content-landing hero

 Using water wisely is important all year round – even on rainy days.

-A wet winter has refilled the reservoirs after last year’s hot, dry summer.
+A wet winter has enabled rivers to recover after last year’s hot, dry summer.
 But that doesn’t make it any less important to be careful with this vital resource.

 Water use is lowest in the winter and highest in the summer.
-As the days get longer taking simple steps to use less water can make a big impact.
+As the days get warmer and demand increases, taking simple steps to use less water can make a big impact.

 Picture of a burst metal pipe